 In the heart of the nation’s capital, where history has often been made and echoes of the civil rights movement still resonate, an event like no other unfolds each year.
-The March on Washington Film Festival is the longest running festival dedicated to civil rights.
+March On is the longest running festival dedicated to civil rights.
 This year, the organizing team unveiled its thought-provoking theme of “Pulpits, Protest, and Power,” from Sept.
 24 to Oct.
 1. The objective was to bring together a diverse array of voices to explore the intersection of faith, activist and social change.

 Attending this live event is not just a chance to witness remarkable films, but to engage in a powerful conversation about the past, present and future of protest movements in America.

-One of the hallmarks of the March on Washington Film Festival is its commitment to showcasing stories that have often been overlooked by mainstream media.
+One of the hallmarks of March On is its commitment to showcasing stories that have often been overlooked by mainstream media.
 The films screened during the event shed light on pivotal moments in history, such as the civil rights movement, as well as contemporary issues of social justice.
 These narratives are brought to life by filmmakers who are passionate about preserving and sharing the untold stories of activism.

 Raoul Peck, Jon Sesrie Goff, Rokhaya Diallo, Lisa Cortes and Diego Hurtado showcased their films at this year’s festival.